asilaothman/CASE-STUDY/README.md

 ## Introduction

 ## Objectives
 The case study is designed to evaluate our problem-solving skills and teamwork toward the given case.
-The  web application vulnerabilities that we have to identify are Malaysia Government website.
+The  web application that we have to identify are Malaysia Government website.
+During this case study, we have been exposed how importance the use of web application components such as client-side scripting, authentication, authorisation, session management, database and files security.

 ## Alerts And Vulnerabilities